Hero Background Image

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-The underperformance versus the Benchmark was driven by disappointing stock selection in Information Services, Payments, and Tech-Enabled Financials.
-Weakness in Information Services was widespread, led by poor performance from data and analytics companies Fair Isaac Corporation (FICO) and Verisk Analytics, Inc. FICO’s shares underperformed due to increased regulatory noise from the Federal Housing Finance Agency, with new director Bill Pulte publicly raising questions about the price of FICO scores in the context of the conforming mortgage market.
-Rising interest rates and the potential ramifications for FICO’s scores volumes (especially in mortgage) also pressured the stock.
-While these areas of near-term uncertainty persist, we believe FICO will be a strong long-term earnings compounder, which should drive solid returns over a multi-year period.
-Verisk’s shares lagged alongside other defensive stocks during the quarter.
-There was no materially negative company specific news in the period.
-Verisk reported solid Q1 2025 earnings and CEO Lee Shavel sounded upbeat about the company’s growth potential.
+Within Information Services, data and analytics companies Fair Isaac Corporation (FICO) and Verisk Analytics, Inc. weighed on performance for a second consecutive quarter.
+Despite reporting strong quarterly results and raising full-year guidance, FICO’s shares underperformed due to increased regulatory noise from the Federal Housing Finance Agency, with director Bill Pulte pushing for a Lender’s Choice model for credit scores in the conforming mortgage market.
+While these areas of near-term uncertainty persist, we retain conviction and believe that FICO will be a strong earnings compounder, which should drive solid returns for the stock over a multi-year period.
+Verisk’s stock detracted from performance due to management’s conservative outlook for the second half of 2025, the announced $2.35 billion acquisition of AccuLynx, which is expected to be modestly dilutive to earnings in the first year, concerns about a slowing property and casualty insurance pricing backdrop, and broader industry-wide AI uncertainty.
+Nonetheless, Verisk reported strong quarterly earnings and CEO Lee Shavel sounded upbeat on the company's growth potential moving forward.
 We maintain conviction in the competitive positioning, long-term growth, margin expansion, and capital deployment prospects for the business.
-Financial exchanges & data providers S&P Global Inc., MSCI Inc., Moody's Corporation, and Morningstar, Inc. also weighed on performance in the category.
+Investment research company Morningstar, Inc. and rating agency and data provider S&P Global Inc. also weighed on performance in the category after declining 26.0% and 7.5%, respectively, in the period.